Cajac/picoCTF-Writeups/picoCTF_2019/Reverse_Engineering/droids0.md

 </manifest>
 ```

+We can see from the manifest file that the application uses SDK-version 29.

 Then open the `zero.apk` file in [Android Studio](https://developer.android.com/studio).
 I selected the `Profile or Debug APK` option.

 Now, we run/emulate the application on a virtual device with SDK-version 29.
 My virtual device was a `Pixel_3_XL_API_29` device.
 Select `Run 'zero'` from the `Run`-menu in Android Studio.